Release notes

 For visitors:

-All algorithm descriptions in the registry can be downloaded.
-This can be done simultaneously in one very large file for all algorithm descriptions, or individually for each algorithm description.
+All algorithm descriptions in the register are available for download.
+This can be done for all algorithm descriptions at once in one very large file.
+It can also be done per algorithm description individually.
 It is now possible to download algorithm descriptions in both Dutch and English.
-This can be done as an Excel file or a CSV file.
-If you choose the CSV file, you can also open it in Excel, but for opening algorithm descriptions in Excel, it is more convenient to download them as an Excel file.
+This can be done as an Excel file or as a CSV file.
+If you choose a CSV file, you can also open it in Excel, but to open algorithm descriptions in Excel, it is more convenient to download them as an Excel file.

-New: Search terms are highlighted in yellow in search results
+New: Search terms are highlighted in yellow in the search results

-When searching, you'll sometimes see your search term highlighted in yellow in the search results.
+When searching, you sometimes see your search term highlighted in yellow in the search results.
 This is the case if the term appears in the short description.
-If the term is found elsewhere in an algorithm description, you'll see that algorithm in the search results, but not with the search term highlighted in yellow.
+If the term is found elsewhere in an algorithm description, you will see that algorithm in the search results, but not with the search term highlighted in yellow.

-Improved: Filter options now also work in English view
+Improved: Filter options now also work in the English view

-Filter options in the 'Algorithms' page now also work in English.
+Filter options on the 'Algorithms' page now also work in English.

 Improved: Use search terms to filter

-You can now combine search terms with other filter options to help you narrow your search.
+You can now combine search terms with other filter options to search more specifically.

 New: Menu option: 'Organizations'

-A new option, "Organizations," has been added to the main menu at the top.
-Here you'll find a list of all organizations that have published, along with a summary of their algorithm descriptions.
-Organizations now have the option to provide their own general explanation.
-They can also explain why they don't publish on the Algorithm Register.
+A new option, ' Organizations ', has been added to the main menu at the top.
+Here you will now find a list of all organizations that have published, along with an enumeration of their algorithm descriptions.
+Organizations now have a new option to provide their own general explanation.
+They can also explain why they do not publish on the Algorithm Register.

-A link to a new page with instructions on how to report a website security vulnerability has been included in the footer.
+A link to a new page with instructions on how to report a security vulnerability on the website has been included in the footer.

-Organizations are now displayed in alphabetical order by default everywhere.
+Organizations are now displayed in alphabetical order everywhere by default.

-Modified: The 'Web Archive' link has been renamed to 'Archive'
+Updated: The link 'Webarchief' has been renamed to 'Archive'

 For editors:

-New: Writing help is available for spelling and language errors
+New: Writing help is available for spelling and grammatical errors

-When filling out the web form, a spell check is now automatically performed, just like in a word processor, and suggestions for improvements are provided.
+When filling out the web form, a spell check is now performed automatically, just like in a word processor, and suggestions for improvement are provided.

 New: You can now add information about your organization

-You now have the option to provide additional information about how your organization uses algorithms and how it's published on the Algorithm Register.
-You can also add a link to an information page on your organization's website.
-Ask your contact person to help you use this page for the first time.
+You now have the option to provide additional information about how the organization handles algorithms and their publication on the Algorithm Register.
+There is also an option to add a link to an information page on the organization's own website.
+Ask your contact person to help you use this for the first time.

 December 2023